 A ‘death benefit’ is another name for ‘life insurance’ which becomes payable upon death of the policy holder.
 All Australian superannuation funds are required by law to offer death benefits or life insurance as part of each person’s superannuation policy.

 We realise it is often difficult to deal with issues such as these in the circumstances of the passing of a loved one.
 It is important that you give yourself enough time to grieve.
 However, strict time limits apply to make a claim.

 The impact of loss can manifest in various personal and practical ways including on the financial circumstances of those left behind.
 Finances can take a big hit particularly if the deceased was a major breadwinner for the family.
-Death benefit or life insurance claims can often prove invaluable to help dependants of the deceased get on with their life so contact us and we will happily assist you through the process.
+A death benefit claim through life insurance, or a dependency claim through a civil action, often prove invaluable to help dependants of the deceased not sink under unexpected financial pressure.

-If you would like us to visit you at your home, hospital, or any other location we are more than happy to do so.
+If you would like a free chat, or for one of our solicitors to visit you at your home or any other location, simply phone us as we are more than happy to do so.

 Frequently Asked Questions

 Will you run my dependency claim No Win No Fee?

 Yes.
 Roche Legal offers No Win No Fee representation to everyone with a qualifying dependency claim.
 Contact us for a free initial consultation.
 We have offices in Brisbane, Springwood, and the Sunshine Coast.